ray-project/ray/doc/source/cluster/kubernetes/user-guides/gcp-gke-tpu-cluster.md

 Run all following commands on your local machine or on the [Google Cloud Shell](https://cloud.google.com/shell).
 If running from your local machine, you need to install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install).

-Create a Standard GKE cluster with the Ray Operator enabled in the us-central2-b compute region:
+Create a Standard GKE cluster and enable the Ray Operator in the us-central2-b compute region:

 ```sh
 gcloud container clusters create kuberay-tpu-cluster \